Thank you all

-As Director of User & Design Research at Fitbit, Katy oversees the integration of user insights into the product development process.
+As Director of Research at Facebook, Katy oversees the integration of user insights into the product development process.
 She is building and leading a team of anthropologists, social scientists, design strategists and Human Factors specialists who work alongside designers and product managers to create new experiences rooted in a deep understanding of user needs, behaviors and desires.

 Katy’s experience in design and user research spans a range of industries from technology and entertainment, to CPG, healthcare and finance.
 She’s worked in consumer tech firms including Jawbone and Logitech, and for design research pioneer Cheskin,, one of the first design research firms in the Valley.
 In her spare time she teaches design and research at CCA and Stanford.